 The Sackler Gallery opened to the public in 1987, with Dr. Arthur M. Sackler as its primary donor.
-His immense collection of Asian art included famous Chinese jades and ancient bronzes, necessitating a second Smithsonian museum dedicated to works from Asian nations more than 60 years after the Freer Gallery opened in 1923, whose founder was a railroad-car manufacturer named Charles Lang Freer.
+His immense collection of Asian art included famous Chinese jades and ancient bronzes, necessitating a new Smithsonian museum dedicated to works from Asian nations more than 60 years after the Freer Gallery opened in 1923, whose founder was a railroad-car manufacturer named Charles Lang Freer.
 The Freer now contains more than 26,000 objects across 6,000 years of history.

-The Freer & Sackler Galleries are open daily, from 10 a.m. to 5:30 p.m., except on December 25.
+Both galleries are open daily from 10 a.m. – 5:30 p.m., except on December 25.
 Admission is always free.
-In terms of transportation, on-street parking is very limited, so using the bus or Metro (or both) is the best option to reach both galleries.
-Use the Smithsonian Metro station on the Orange and Blue lines is located less than a block from the Freer Gallery.
+In terms of transportation, on-street parking is very limited, so using Metrobus or Metrorail is the best option to reach both galleries.
+Use the Smithsonian Metro station on the Orange, Blue and Silver lines.
 The 32, 34 or 36 Metrobus routes all serve the National Mall area.
 The DC Circulator’s National Mall route will also take you near the museums – making it easy to continue your exploration afterwards.
-The Freer Gallery features a handicap accessible entrance to the Freer Gallery at Independence Avenue at 12th St. SW.
+The Freer Gallery features a handicap accessible entrance on Independence Avenue at 12th Street SW.

 The Freer and Sackler Galleries display a wide variety of Asian art from several regions and eras, including Islamic works, Chinese art, ancient Near Eastern art and pieces from South and Southeast Asia and the Himalayas.
 It all adds up to a comprehensive and historical look at some of the world’s most fascinating cultures.